-Ryan Yamane—Chief Operating Officer.
+Ryan Yamane—President and Chief Operating Officer.
 Ryan’s personal outside-the-box educational journey has given him unique insight into the changing landscape of higher education.
 After graduating homeschool high school, Ryan was able to forge his own unique college pathway with his B.S. in business, completing his degree for less than $10,000.
 For more than ten years, Ryan has sought to help other students do the same at colleges across the country.

 As a co-founder of CollegePlus, Ryan helped build the company starting in 2004, holding the positions of chief financial officer, followed by chief operating officer, and finally chief executive officer.
 During this time, he oversaw all aspects of the company—marketing, finance, accounting, purchasing, human resources, legal, operations functions, and systems development.